Weather Alert 2/20/19: University parking ban begins at 11 p.m.

 The Office of Sustainability, opened in January 2015, provides the UMass Lowell community with essential, centralized, support services which integrate, communicate, and promote sustainable opportunities that contribute to the pursuit of carbon neutrality.

 UMass Lowell's initial sustainability efforts began in 1989 with the launch of a recycling program.
-Over the years the sustainability program grew slowly in a piecemeal fashion with no clear direction or comprehensive management program.
+Over the years the sustainability program grew slowly in a piecemeal fashion.
 The turning point came in 2007 when Chancellor Marty Meehan was hired.
 Chancellor Meehan brought a strong environmental awareness gained over fourteen years of service as a Congressman.
 His environmental interest and awareness started UMass Lowell down a path that resulted in a rapid transformation.

 UMass Lowell was a signatory to the American College and University President's Climate Commitment prior to Chancellor Meehan arriving in 2007 but had not moved forward to develop and submit the plan or identify a program how the university would comply with the requirements of achieving carbon neutrality.
 Chancellor Meehan and his administrative team championed this challenge.

 In 2008, the sustainability initiative piloted a zero-sort recycling program.
 In the first week, the recycling rate went from 13% to 38%.
 UMass Lowell became the first New England School of its size to fully implement a zero-sort recycling program.
 Since then the university has reduced waste generation per campus user by 54% and has increased the solid waste diversion rate from 12% to 30% (excludes C&D and other wastes).